Distributed ledger technology and its regulation

 DLT is a technological infrastructure and protocols that enable simultaneous access, validation, and updating of records in a networked database.
 DLT is the technology from which blockchains are built.
-This infrastructure allows users to view all changes, identify the responsible parties, reduces the need for data auditing, ensures data reliability, and restricts access to authorized personnel.
+This infrastructure allows users to view all changes, identify the responsible parties, reduces the need for data auditing, ensures data reliability, and restricts access to authorised personnel.

 Distributed ledgers are maintained by a network of nodes each of which possesses a copy of the ledger for validating information and achieving consensus on its accuracy.